Is A CV Template Right For You?

 Search the web using your favourite search engine, be that Google or Bing for the term “CV Template” and you will find millions of results.
 Chances are also that the word processing software that you are looking to use will also have a fair few CV formats that you can use.

 If there are so many CV templates out there, can they all be good or all bad?
-Truth is that in my opinion, a CV template is neither good nor bad; however it stands to reason that if you have found one easily on the web then someone else will have found the same one as well.
+The truth is that in my opinion, a CV template is neither good nor bad; however it stands to reason that if you have found one easily on the web then someone else will have found the same one as well.

 The purpose of a CV is simply to get you interviewed. the problem is that using something generic, downloaded by many thousands of people, your CV will look similar to many people’s even though it might look good.
 Looking good isn’t the answer, having a CV work for you by getting you interviewed definitely is.